 General government deficit and debt notification preparation methodology and deadlines are regulated by the following legal acts and methodological materials:

-2) Council regulation (EC) No 2223/96 of 25 June 1996 on the European system of national and regional accounts in the Community;
+- European Parliament and Council regulation (EU) No 549/2013 of 21 May 2013 on the European system of national and regional accounts in the European Union;

 1.2.
 Order of general government sector composition determination

-According to ESA’95, general government sector (S.13) in Latvia consists of three subsectors:
+According to ESA 2010, general government sector (S.13) in Latvia consists of three subsectors: